Transport in Montpellier

 Montpellier is a city in Hérault, France.
 The city is located 750 km south of Paris, on the Mediterranean Sea.
 The city has a population of 255,080 and is the 8th largest city in France.

 Urban transport

+Since December 21, 2023, the public transport is free for all residents.
+Previously, all residents under 18 and over 65 years of age have been transported free of charge since September 1, 2021.

 Bus

 Bus services are operated by TaM.

 Tram

 Montpellier has 4 tram routes, serving large parts of the city.
 The first line opened in 2000 and there is now a network of 63 km (2012).
 All 4 routes serve Montpellier-Saint-Roch railway station.